Another Great Company is Moving It’s Headquarters to Texarkana - NewsBreak

 CADDO PARISH, La.
 (KTAL/KMSS) – At least two people are missing after a tornado blew through the Pecan Farms area in Keithville early Tuesday evening, according to the Caddo Parish Sheriff’s Office.
 “There’s no fatalities as of yet, but we do know we have some missing folks,” Caddo...

-Sheriff: 2 dead including child after tornado destroys homes in Caddo Parish
+Sheriff: Mother & child dead after tornado destroys homes in Caddo Parish

 CADDO PARISH, La.
-(KSLA) — Two people have been confirmed dead, including a child, and one is hurt after a wake of tornadic storms that blew through the area Tuesday, Dec.
+(KSLA) — A mother and child have been found dead and one woman is hurt after the wake of tornadic storms that blew through the area Tuesday, Dec.
 13. “It’s really a sad, sad situation.
-And it’s one of the most unusual things I have ever...
+And it’s one of the most unusual things I have ever seen,” Caddo Sheriff Steve Prator said.

 ktalnews.com